Arts and Culture

 A robust creative sector benefits local communities as well as the entire region economically through enhanced revenue streams, job creation, quality of life, workforce retention, tourism, community building, access and education.
 This sector can be an active and fruitful partner in creating regional prosperity as well as quality of life.

 Resources are available to support planning, advocacy and networking (see Research and Resources page).
 Those in the creative sector are encouraged to participate in the Northwest Michigan Arts Network.
-Please see the instructions below for joining the Network.
+Please visit nwmiarts.org to learn more about the Network and becoming a member.

 Find us on Facebook